* Aims for 240 mln eur in annual cost savings from 2020

 * Sees margins, growth perking up over medium term

-* Siemens vows to remain long-term investor (Adds medium-term targets, executive's comment on parent)
+* Siemens vows to remain long-term investor (Adds GE statement on possible breakup, link to Breaking Views column)

 That compares with 18.1 percent in the fiscal year to September, while comparable revenue growth was 3 percent.